- 20 Jul 2023

 - Completed tasks are removed after 30 Days

 Liquit as a Service uses multiple IP addresses for outgoing traffic.
 All the addresses that are used can be found under the DNS entry "traffic.liquit.cloud".
-Most modern firewalls support DNS entries as source.
+Most modern firewalls support DNS entries as the source.

 On premise

-Liquit Workspace Server
+Application Workspace Server

 Multiple servers can host the same zones, to allow redundancy and spreading load across multiple servers.

-Liquit Workspace Satellite
+Application Workspace Satellite Server

 A single satellite can be used by multiple zones.

-- Content offloading for agents
+- Content offloading for Agents

-By default, all agents will download content directly from the primary servers.
+By default, all Agents will download content directly from the primary servers.
 When multiple devices are connecting from a remote branch location and try to download content (new distribution or application update), it could cause internet or WAN connections to be overwhelmed.

 The satellite also caches the content locally for later requests made by Agents.